hmchen47/DataScience/ML/MLNN-Hinton/11-Hopfield.md

   </div>

 + Getting a sample from the model
-  + the normalizing term (the partition function): grow exponentially w/ more than a few hidden units
+  + the normalizing term (the partition function): growing exponentially as hidden units increase
   + Markov Chain Monte Carlo (MCMC)
     + get samples from the model starting from a random global configuration
-    + keep picking units at random and allowing them to stochastically update their states based on their energy gaps
+    + keep picking units randomly and allowing them to stochastically update their states based on their energy gaps
     + energy gaps deptermined by the states of all the other units in the network
   + run the Markov chain
     + reaching the stationary distribution (thermal equilibrium at a temperature of 1)